Ledger Hardware Wallets New Zealand

 However It is never recommended to buy a second-hand hardware wallet in any circumstance as they can be tampered with in all sorts of malicious ways.
 Most brand new hardware wallets come fitted with an anti-tamper seal in an effort to guarantee your hardware wallet’s authenticity and to ensure it hasn’t been tampered with in the time between the device leaving the manufacturer and entering your possession.

-Ledgers are manufactured in France, so unless buying locally it can take some time to ship.
+Ledgers are manufactured in France, so unless buying locally it can take some time.

 Pros

-• Password Protection – Ledger utilises a password protection on all of their hardware wallets, adding an extra layer of security over your funds in the event that your Ledger hardware wallet is lost or falls into the wrong hands.
+✔️ Password Protection – Ledger utilizes a password protection on all of their hardware wallets, adding an extra layer of security over your funds in the event that your Ledger wallet is lost ort fails

-• Design – The small size and sleek ‘usb stick’ like design of Ledger hardware wallets are a main selling point for their users, this enables them to conveniently use the hardware wallet on the go and means the device is easy to hide in a secure location.
+✔️ Design – The sleek ‘usb stick’ like design of Ledger hardware wallets are a main selling point for their users, this enables them to conveniently use the hardware wallet on the go and means the device is easy to hide in a secure location.

-• Multi-Currency Wallet – Ledger hardware wallets support over 5500 coins and tokens, however there are limits on how many different tokens you can store on your ledger at one time, depending on the model you choose (more on this below).
+✔️ Multi-Currency Wallet – Ledger hardware wallets support over 5500 coins, however there are limits on how many different tokens you can store on your ledger at one time, depending on the model you choose (more on this below).

-• Bluetooth Connectivity – Ledger Nano X hardware wallets can connect to your device via encrypted Bluetooth; Nano S devices do not have the Bluetooth function however they can still be connected to smartphones via a micro-USB cable.
+✔️ Bluetooth Connectivity – Ledger Nano X hardware wallets can connect to your device via encrypted Bluetooth.

 Cons

-• Small Screen – Although this may not be a con for some users, the screens on both Ledger hardware wallets are quite small relative to their competitors in the market.
+❌ Small Screen – Although this may not be a con for some users, the screens on both Ledger hardware wallets are quite small relative to their competitors.

-• Buttons – In order to interact with the hardware wallet you must use the 2 buttons that are built-in to the device.
-This might not strike as a disadvantage, however depending on how you treat your hardware wallet and where you store it, this could impact the longevity of the device – an accidental drink spillage across your desk could cause those buttons to become sticky or unusable.
+❌ Buttons – In order to interact with the hardware wallet you must use the 2 buttons that are built-in to the device.
+This may not strike as a disadvantage.

-• Not open source – Ledger’s firmware is not open source, unlike many of their competitors.
-It is a hot topic of debate whether this affects the security of private keys stored on Ledger hardware wallets, you can read some arguments for and against in this reddit thread.
+❌ Not Open Source – Ledger’s firmware is not open source, unlike many of their competitors.
+It is a hot topic of debate whether this affects the security of private keys stored on Ledger hardware wallets, you can read arguments this reddit thread.

 Cryptocurrency NZ Ledger Wallet Review

 The Ledger company is headquartered in Paris and was founded in 2014 by 8 experts with backgrounds in embedded security, cryptocurrency, and entrepreneurship.
-The company’s mission is to “secure the new disruptive class of crypto assets” – and in our opinion they have made an exceptional impact in creating awareness around the need to prioritise security in this space.
+The company’s mission is to “secure the new disruptive class of cryptocurrency assets

-Ledger are one of the most popular cryptocurrency hardware wallet providers in the world and since the launch of their first hardware wallet in 2016, they have sold over 3 million Ledger hardware wallets worldwide.
+Ledger are one of the most popular crypto wallet providers in the world and since the launch of their first wallet in 2016, they have sold over 3 million Ledgers worldwide.

 Ledger currently have 3 different models of their Ledger Nano hardware wallet on the market – the Ledger Nano X, the Ledger Nano S, and the new Ledger Nano S Plus.

-All 3 models are an extremely safe way to store your crypto assets and far outweigh the use of a traditional software wallet; however their most expensive ‘luxury’ model, the Ledger Nano X is packed with a considerable amount of extra features in comparison to their first model.
+All 3 models are an extremely safe way to store your crypto assets and far outweigh the use of a traditional software wallet; however their most expensive ‘luxury’ model, the Ledger Nano X is packed with a considerable amount of extra features.

 Ledger Nano X